elizarov/KEEP/proposals/extensions/serialization.md

 }
 ```

-Corresponding documentation and usage of the interface are out of scope of this document; it is presented here to introduce general concept of serializable entity metadata.
-This interface can (and should) also be implemented by compiler plugin for given class, because `Serializer<T>` has reference on `SerialDescriptor`.
+The corresponding documentation and the usage of the interface are out of the scope of this document; the interface itself is presented here to introduce the general concept of serializable entity metadata.
+This interface can (and should) also be implemented by the compiler plugin for a given class, because `Serializer<T>` has a reference on `SerialDescriptor`.

 #### Serial kinds

-Note, that we specially don't limit ourselves to "class and properties" terminology, because not only classes can be described with this data structure. `SerialKind` can give a clue on which kinds of entities can be serialized:
+Note that we especially don't limit ourselves to "class and properties" terminology, because it is not only classes that can be described with this data structure. `SerialKind` can give a clue of which kinds of entities can be serialized:

 ```kotlin
 sealed class SerialKind